Do You Still Need Frontend Frameworks in the AI Era?

 What AI may cover

-For simple, well-defined, self-contained UI problems, AI code generation is already strong enough that the underlying framework matters less than it used to.
+AI code generation already can solve simple UI problems without an underlying framework.
 A form with validation, a table with sorting, a modal dialog — these are patterns that AI tools generate reliably across multiple frameworks, because they appear thousands of times in training data.
 A developer can specify what they want and get working code with reasonable fidelity, regardless of which framework they are targeting.

 AI also reduces the cost of framework-switching for these simple patterns.
 If a team needs to move from one technology to another for organizational reasons, the translation of basic components from one framework’s syntax to another is increasingly something AI can assist with.